CSU-QJY/AUINet/README.md

 |      tqdm        | \==4.66.2 |
 |    matplotlib    | \==3.8.4 |

-First, Note that the requirements.txt file does not contain the command to install pytorch and cuda, you need to run the following command to install it separately:
+First, note that the requirements.txt file does not contain the command to install pytorch and cuda, you need to run the following command to install it separately:

     $ pip install torch==2.2.2 torchvision==0.17.2 torchaudio==2.2.2 --index-url https://download.pytorch.org/whl/cu121